soabase/soabase-halva/halva/src/main/java/io/soabase/halva/sugar/README.md

 * Iterator
 * Iterable

 Note: all instances returned by Sugar are immutable.
+They are also null safe - you can safely pass null arguments and will get back empty collections.

 E.g.